Learn why the national debt matters and how it directly impacts your family now, and going forward

 Why the National Debt Matters

 For some of you, you hear the words debt, deficit, government spending, or GDP and your eyes start to glaze over.
-The US government has plenty of money.
-It can print more money if it needs to.
-This does not affect my family on a daily basis.
-But it actually already does, and here’s why it matters.
+You might think that the US government has plenty of money.
+That it can just print more money if it needs to.
+Or that this does not affect my family on a daily basis.
+But the truth is it actually already does.
+Here’s why the national debt matters.

 First, a few national debt facts…

-As of today, the national debt is nearly $20 trillion.
-To put that in a little bit more tangible perspective, that amounts to over $60,000 per US citizen and more than $166,000 per US tax payer.
-That total also does not include an additional $1.2 trillion and $1.9 trillion in state and local debts.
+As of today, the national debt is nearly $25 trillion.
+To put that in a little bit more tangible perspective, that amounts to over $75,000 per US citizen and nearly $200,000 per US taxpayer.
+That total also does not include an additional $1.2 trillion and $2.1 trillion in state and local debts.

-It is also more than 100% of US GDP, or the total amount of ALL goods and services produced in the country in a given year.
+It is also well over 100% of US GDP, or the total amount of ALL goods and services produced in the country in a given year.
 This measure, known as the debt to GDP ratio, is generally considered to indicate the health of a country’s economy – ratios over 77% for an extended period of time are generally considered to be harmful for growth.

 Debt vs. Deficit